Navy10021/FakeLense/README.md

 <div align="center">

-# 📰🔍 FakeLense: Leveraging BERT-GPT Synergy for Robust Detection of Disinformation
+# 📰🔍 FakeLense: Leveraging a Hybrid BERT-GPT Model for Robust Detection of Disinformation

 </div>